davidtwco/rfcs/text/0000-build-std/1-background.md

   when `-Clink-self-contained` is used
   - This only applies to Linux and Fuchsia targets
-- `compiler_builtins` has an optional `c` feature that will use optimised routines from `compiler-rt` when enabled, which is enabled for the pre-built standard library
+- `compiler_builtins` has an optional `c` feature that will use optimised routines from `compiler-rt` when enabled.
+It is enabled for the pre-built standard library
 - `compiler_builtins` has an optional `mem` feature that provides symbols for common memory routines (e.g. `memcpy`)